grafana/loki/docs/sources/api/_index.md

 ### Batching

-If the response is a stream it will include a `links` field with API calls to the current and next batch.
-Since a range query is always limited the response might not always include all entries for a query.
-In order to retrieve all entries the `next` call could be used to retreive the next batch.
+If the response is a stream, the response will include a `links` field with API calls to the current and next batch.
+Since a range query is always limited, the response may not include all entries for a query.
+In order to retrieve all entries, use the `next` call  to retrieve the next batch.

 ```
 {